chainhaus/pycorda/README.md

 ## Requirements

-Currently only support 64-bit versions of Python 3 and JVM
+Currently supports 64-bit versions of Python 3 and JVMs only